Undergraduate Course: Glacial Processes and Geomorphology (GEGR10075)

 ||Availability||Available to all students

 This course aims to provide students with a fundamental knowledge of the physics and dynamics of glacier ice masses, enabling them to understand what controls glacier formation and the subsequent behaviour of ice masses.
-It also develops a critical understanding of the processes associated with glacial environments, in both ice-contact and proglacial situations and considers the societal importance of glaciers and the future stability of the world┐s ice masses in a warming climate.
+It also develops a critical understanding of the processes associated with glacial environments, in both ice-contact and proglacial situations and considers the future stability of the world┐s ice masses in a warming climate.

 Information for Visiting Students